-PAPR vs Native Deodorant (the other cardboard option)
+PAPR vs Native Deodorant (another cardboard option)

-You might have seen Native’s ads for their new cardboard-packaged deodorant plastered all over social media.
-The reason I didn’t try Native is the same as why I didn’t Dove’s refillable option: Their cardboard line is just an off-shoot of a plastic-based company.
+You might have seen Native’s ads for their new cardboard-packaged deodorant all over social media.
+The reason I didn’t try Native is the same as why I didn’t Dove’s refillable option: Their cardboard line is an off-shoot of a plastic-based company.

 At the risk of sounding like a broken record: It’s great that they’re making a change in the right direction.
 But I’d just rather support the pioneers like PAPR and byHumankind.